mahan-hosseini/NeuroWarp/python/README.md

-# Python NeuroDTW
+# Python NeuroWarp

-Python NeuroDTW is provided as a package that can be installed via PyPi.
-It consists of two functions that can be called after importing neurodtw: timeseries_correlation and latency_difference -  these are the general-purpose scripts enable the DTW analyses presented in *Transient Attention Gates Access Consciousness: Coupling N2pc and P3 Latencies using Dynamic Time Warping*.
+Python NeuroWarp is provided as a package that can be installed via PyPi.
+It consists of two functions that can be called after importing neurowarp: timeseries_correlation and latency_difference -  these are the general-purpose scripts enable the DTW analyses presented in *Transient Attention Gates Access Consciousness: Coupling N2pc and P3 Latencies using Dynamic Time Warping*.

 ## Installation

 We recommend that you create a new virtual environment for our module via:
 1. Open a terminal / cmd.exe window, navigate (via `cd`) to the directory you want to create the environment and enter:
-`python -m venv neurodtw_env`
+`python -m venv neurowarp_env`
-2. Activate the neurodtw_env via:
+2. Activate the neurowarp_env via:

-	**Windows:** `path\to\neurodtw_env\Scripts\activate`
+	**Windows:** `path\to\neurowarp_env\Scripts\activate`

-	**MacOS:** `source neurodtw_env/bin/activate`
+	**MacOS:** `source neurowarp_env/bin/activate`

-3. Install neurodtw via pip (enter while neurodtw_env is active):
+3. Install neurowarp via pip (enter while neurowarp_env is active):
-`pip install neurodtw`
+`pip install neurowarp`
 4. The functions can be used as explained below after importing the module

 For more detail on virtual environments & pip [click here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)

-## DTW Temporal Correlation - neurodtw.timeseries_correlation()
+## DTW Temporal Correlation - neurowarp.timeseries_correlation()
 Perform a **DTW based bootstrap analysis** to assess the **temporal correlation between two time series** (Figure 5 of our paper).

 ### Important Notes